-(i) attendance at a seminar or conference presented by lawyers or predominantly to lawyers or at a seminar or conference pertaining to the practice
+(i) attendance at a seminar or conference presented by lawyers or predominantly to lawyers or at a seminar or conference pertaining to the practice of law;

 (ii) Active engagement in on-line legal programmes (maximum of six of the required ten points may be attributed);